The Center for Jewish History welcomes researchers, scholars and visitors of all backgrounds.

 Personal books are allowed at the discretion of the reference librarians.
 Should you need to bring in a book of your own, see the reference staff.

-We strongly recommend you leave your cell phone/PDA in your locker.
-If this is untenable, it must be kept on "silent" or "vibrate", and cannot be used to take pictures of the reading room or materials without permission.
+If you have a phone, it must be kept on silent or vibrate.
 Should you desire to photograph materials for research purposes, please see a reference librarian for the appropriate forms and permissions; permission to photograph is contingent upon adherence to the Center for Jewish History policies regarding digital photography.
 A camera is available for short-term use by readers; please see the reference librarian for details.

 Research materials may not be removed from the Lillian Goldman Reading Room, and must be returned directly to a staff member.
 Archival boxes will be given to each researcher one at a time.
 Materials are to be used one folder at a time, keeping the folders flat on the table.
 The documents must be kept in order within folders, and the folders must be kept in order within the boxes.
 Please keep your elbows off of the documents.
 Researchers may use 2 books OR 1 rare book at a time.
 Certain rare materials require appointments for viewing.
 Researchers may be required to use white cotton gloves, page turners, or book cradles while handling certain materials.
 These special handling considerations are at the discretion of the reference librarians.

+Microfilm readers are available on a first-come, first-serve basis.
+During busy times, priority will be given to patrons using microfilm computers to view microfilm.
+Reference Services staff reserves the right to limit excessive use of microfilm computers when other users are awaiting their turn.
 Patrons wanting to use microfilm may be required to read and sign an acknowledgment of copyright restrictions (Title 17, “Fair Use”) before being permitted to use Center microfilm.
 If microform or digitized copies of research materials are available, these will be provided rather than the originals.
-Microfilm/microfiche Reader's usage is limited to 3 hours per day for NY users (extended usage for NY users will be granted upon availability), and unlimited for out of NY State and international users whose materials are available only on microfilms.
-Microfilm/microfiche user who takes a break should not leave the microfilm at the machine, and any other user can use the machine while he/she is away.
-Reading Room Staff cannot guarantee Microfilm/microfiche Reader for those who did not reserve one in advance.
-Please reserve a microfilm reader at microfilm.cjh.org.
-If you have any questions, please call (212) 294-8301 extension 5101.
+Any Microfilm/microfiche user who takes a break should not leave the microfilm at the machine, as any other user can use the machine while he/she is away.

 Please note that some collections are subject to restrictions placed on the materials by donors, depositors, or staff.